 Scientists are now using this information to fight a smarter war on cancer and look more closely at the relationship between genetics and cancer.

-Organizations like the Colon Cancer Alliance are investing in biomarkers, genetic indicators that can tell researchers why some people respond well to treatment and why others don’t.
+Organizations like the Colorectal Cancer Alliance are investing in biomarkers and genetic indicators that can tell researchers why some people respond well to treatment and why others don’t.
 Biomarkers can also help us detect cancer earlier, paving the way for more effective and efficient treatment.
 Or better yet, no cancer at all.